ftyers/ftyers.github.io/2018-komp-ling/practicals/segmentation/practical-response.md

 +Augustus (63 v.
 Chr.–14 n.
 Chr.), der Großneffe und Erbe Gaius Iulius Caesars, war von 31 v.
 + Chr.
 ```
-<br />Consequently, pragmatic segmenter doesn't seem to solve the dates issues and abbreviations<br />
+<br />Consequently, pragmatic segmenter doesn't seem to solve the dates issues and some abbreviations in which case nltk segmenter turned put to be more useful.<br />

+##### Tokenisation